-The Plan will provide Sheridan students, faculty and staff with inspiring places to learn, teach, work, foster wellness, collaborate and innovate while also building stronger connections to our local communities.
+The Plan provides Sheridan students, faculty and staff with inspiring places to learn, teach, work, foster wellness, collaborate and innovate while also building stronger connections to our local communities.

-The focus of the Plan will be on the quality of place each campus offers, and on creating more attractive, user-friendly and inclusive built and natural environments with an emphasis on sustainability and wellness.
-The plan will ensure that Sheridan’s physical resources and campus settings support the institution’s vision, mission and goals as expressed in the Sheridan 2024 Strategic Plan.
+The Plan focuses on the quality of place each campus offers, and on creating more attractive, user-friendly and inclusive built and natural environments with an emphasis on sustainability and wellness.
+The plan ensures that Sheridan’s physical resources and campus settings support the institution’s vision, mission and goals as expressed in the Sheridan 2024 Strategic Plan.

 The Planning Team

 Sheridan engaged a multi-disciplinary consulting team, led by Urban Strategies Inc., to direct the Campus Master Plan and related engagement process.
 Urban Strategies has led some of the most significant campus master plans in southern Ontario, including the University of Guelph and Brock University, as well as directed campus plans for Cornell University, Princeton University, and Simon Fraser University.